pubkey/mingo/README.md

 ## Updating Documents

 From `7.0.0` you can use `updateOne` and `updateMany` functions to update collections.
 These work similarly to the methods of the same name on MongoDB collections.
-An older function `update`, also exists as a convenience with a slightly different API.
-For more flexibility such as using pipeline operators to update documents, prefer the `updateOne` and `updateMany` functions.
+The older `update` function still exists and retains the same API as before.
+For more flexibility such as using pipeline operators to update documents, prefer the `updateOne` and `updateMany` functions. `updateOne` and `updateMany` work on collections rather than individual objects and may modify objects in-place within the collection, or replace them entirely.

 ### Examples